-(1) Definition of Unrelated Home.
+- (1) Definition of Unrelated Home.
 Certification of the home is required when youth are placed in the home of a person formerly related by blood or marriage.
 The following homes meet OYA's definition of an unrelated home.
-General Fund foster care payments may be made to the following certified homes:

-(a) The home of a person formerly related to the youth by marriage when:

-(Å) The relationship by marriage was terminated by death or divorce;

-(B) The youth was not adopted by a step-parent prior to the dissolution of the marriage or death of the natural or adoptive parent.
+General Fund foster care payments may be made to the following certified homes: - (a) The home of a person formerly related to the youth by marriage when: - (A) The relationship by marriage was terminated by death or divorce: - (B) The youth was not adopted by a step-parent prior to the dissolution of the marriage or death of the natural or adoptive parent.
 A youth's relationship to his/her step-parent ends 30 days after the entry of a divorce decree.

-(b) The home of a person no longer related to the youth by blood, with the exception of the birth parent.
+- (b) The home of a person no longer related to the youth by blood, with the exception of the birth parent.
 Blood relationships end when the youth is legally adopted by another family.
-A valid decree of adoption establishes the adoptive parent(s) as the legal parent(s) and erases all the prior blood relationships of siblings and extended family members;

-(c) The home of a putative paternal relative.
-A paternal relationship by blood does not exist when:

-(A) There is no court order establishing paternity or no evidence of such an order having been submitted to Vital Statistics; or

-(B) The father's name is not on the birth certificate.
+A valid decree of adoption establishes the adoptive parent(s) as the legal parent(s) and erases all the prior blood relationships of siblings, unless also adopted by the same adoptive parents, and extended family members. - (c) The home of a putative paternal relative.
+A paternal relationship by blood does not exist when: - (A) There is no court order establishing paternity or no evidence of such an order having been submitted to Vital Statistics; or. - (B) The father's name is not on the birth certificate.
 (Only the birth certificate issued by Vital Statistics will provide proof of paternity having been established by the court.
-The hospital certificate giving the father's name is not sufficient evidence of paternity); or

-(C) The putative father signed relinquishment papers without ever having signed a stipulation of paternity.
+The hospital certificate giving the father's name is not sufficient evidence of paternity.); or - (C) The putative father signed relinquishment papers without ever having signed a stipulation of paternity.
 (The Support Enforcement Department does not recognize the signing of a stipulation of paternity without the mother agreeing that the man is indeed the father.
-The HS 21 form jointly signed by the mother and putative father is a legal document which establishes paternity and allows the father's name to be added to the birth certificate).
-(2) Definition of Non-substitute Care Placements.
-Youth in the following relative homes are not considered to be in substitute care and are ineligible for foster care payments:

-(a) The home of a birth parent even after adoption or termination of parental rights;

-(b) The home of the designated caretaker relative from whose physical custody the youth was removed;

-(c) The home of a relative when the youth's parent resides under the same roof;

-(d) The home of a step-parent when the birth parent and stepparent are separated, but not divorced.
+The HS 21 form jointly signed by the mother and putative father is a legal document which establishes paternity and allows the father's name to be added to the birth certificate.) - (2) Definition of Non-substitute Care Placements.
+Youth in the following relative homes are not considered to be in substitute care and are ineligible for foster care payments: - (a) The home of a birth parent even after adoption or termination of parental rights; - (b) The home of the designated caretaker relative from whose physical custody the youth was removed; - (c) The home of a relative when the youth's parent resides under the same roof. - (d) The home of a step-parent when the birth parent and stepparent are separated, but not divorced. - (e The home of a relative when the relative has legal custody; - (f) The home of a relative when his home was the dwelling shared by the parent and the youth at the time of removal.
 (P.L.
 96-272)

-Stat.
-Auth.: Oregon Laws, Chapter 422, 1995 Stats.
-Implemented: Oregon Laws, Chapter 422, 1995 Hist.: OYA 2-1995, f.
+Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
-1-2-96
+1-2-96; OYA 2-1997(T), f. & cert. ef.
+7-24-97; OYA 4-1997, f. & cert. ef.
+10-13-97